jinxlo/damasco_testing/README.md

 ### 2. Semantic Product Search via Vector Embeddings

 *   When a user makes a product-related query, NamDamasco converts this query into a vector embedding.
 *   It then performs a cosine similarity search using `pgvector` against the product embeddings in the database.
+This search can be filtered by `warehouse_names` (obtained via the `get_store_info` tool based on user's city) and optionally by a price range (if specified by the user and extracted by the LLM).
-*   This allows for finding products based on meaning and context, not just keyword matches.
+*   This allows for finding products based on meaning and context, not just keyword matches, and tailored to location and budget.

 ### 3. Intelligent LLM Interaction & Tool Usage for Conversational AI

 *   User messages from the support platform are routed to a configured LLM (Google Gemini or OpenAI GPT).
-*   The LLM uses "tools" (functions) to retrieve information:
+*   The LLM uses "tools" (functions) to retrieve information and perform actions:
+    *   **`get_store_info`**: Retrieves store locations, addresses, and `whsName` (warehouse identifiers) based on a city name from a local JSON file.
+This is used to determine relevant stores for local product searches and provide store details.
     *   **`search_local_products`**: For product discovery via vector search.
+Can be filtered by `warehouse_names` and a price range (e.g., `min_price`, `max_price`).
 Returns product details including an LLM-friendly description.
     *   **`get_live_product_details`**: Retrieves detailed, up-to-date information for a specific product from the local database.
+Used for final stock checks before order confirmation.
+    *   **`initiate_customer_information_collection`**: Called once the user confirms a product and chooses a non-Cashea payment method.
+Registers initial lead interest with an external Lead API.
+    *   **`submit_customer_information_for_crm`**: Called after collecting essential customer details (Full Name, Cedula, Phone, Email) to update the lead information via the external Lead API.
+    *   **`send_whatsapp_order_summary_template`**: After all data is collected by the LLM and stock is confirmed, this tool sends a pre-defined WhatsApp template (e.g., `confirmacion_datos_cliente`) to the user's WhatsApp number via the Support Board `messaging-platforms-send-template` API function.
+This template contains order details for final user confirmation.
+        *   Upon successful sending of this template, the original conversation (e.g., on Instagram or Telegram) is automatically routed to the Sales department within Support Board, and bot interaction is paused for that conversation.

 ### 4. Platform Integration (e.g., Nulu AI / Support Board) for Multi-Channel Communication

 *   **Incoming Messages:** A webhook endpoint (`/api/sb-webhook`) receives `message-sent` events from users on connected channels (e.g., WhatsApp, Instagram).
 *   **Contextual Enrichment:** NamDamasco can use the platform's API (e.g., Support Board API) to fetch conversation history and user details, providing context to the LLM.
-*   **Outgoing Replies:**
+*   **Outgoing Replies & Template Messaging:**
-    *   **WhatsApp:** Bot replies are sent directly via the Meta WhatsApp Cloud API.
+    *   **WhatsApp (Standard Replies):** Bot replies are sent directly via the Meta WhatsApp Cloud API.
+    *   **WhatsApp (Template Messages):** Order confirmation templates (e.g., `confirmacion_datos_cliente`) are sent via the Support Board `messaging-platforms-send-template` API function, using details collected by the LLM and the customer's Support Board user ID.
     *   **Instagram/Facebook Messenger:** Bot replies are sent through the platform's API (e.g., Support Board's `messenger-send-message`).
-    *   **Dashboard Synchronization:** For all bot replies sent externally, a copy is also logged internally within the platform's conversation using its `send-message` API function.
+    *   **Dashboard Synchronization:** For all bot replies sent externally (including direct WhatsApp messages and template messages sent via SB), a copy is also logged internally within the platform's conversation using its `send-message` API function.
 This ensures human agents have full visibility.

 ### 5. Differentiating Actors & Human Agent Takeover Logic (Multi-Bot Scenario)